tracykteal/lightning-talks/how-to-record.md

 When checking your sound, the key is to listen to how the recording sounds.
 We recommend that before recording a whole video, do a test and then listen to the sound.
 Here are some things you can be listening for that affect how things will sound as a video.

+* If you've plugged in a microphone to record, you may need to unplug to be able to listen to the sound.
 * Sometimes the clothing or hair is scratching against the microphone, listen to see if you hear that, and adjust the microphone if needed.
 * Make sure the volume of the recording isn't too quiet.
 If you have to really turn up your volume to hear it, it's probably too quiet.
 * Sometimes there's some white noise in the background, that can sound even louder in a recording, so see if you can find the source of that noise and reduce it before recording.